InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/Filter_and_Controller.md

 - **Biquad:** Second-order low-pass filter with a **fixed** $Q = \frac{1}{\sqrt{2}}$ [1].
   The filter exhibits a magnitude attenuation of **–40 dB per decade** at higher frequencies,
-  which is characteristic of a second-order system, and shows **no pronounced overshoot
+  which is characteristic of a second-order system and shows **no pronounced overshoot
   in the time domain** [2].

 - **Notch:** Band-stop (notch) filter with a quality factor $Q$ computed by `get_notch_Q` [1].